Rules of Origin

 What are Rules of Origin?

-The USMCA, for example, is a trade agreement between the United States, Mexico, and Canada, and it has its own “rules of origin” that imports have to meet, to be considered a product of a certain country.
-According to the USMCA, the goods must be entirely produced and assembled in one of the three countries for them to be considered from a USMCA origin.
+The USMCA, a trade agreement between the United States, Mexico, and Canada, states in their “rules of origin,” that to be considered a product of a certain country goods must be entirely produced and assembled in one of the three countries to be considered of USMCA origin.

 Need more support?
 If you did not find what you were looking for, contact us for further help!CONTACT US